meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ## Interlude: The Probabilistic Roots of Control

-The ontological crisis defined by Deleuze—where the dividual is ground down to a numerical norm—is not a novel consequence of digital technology, but a refinement of a core conflict embedded in 19th-century probability theory.
-This intellectual debt, dating back to Wiener's foundational environment, lies in the intense, fraught relationship between Russian mathematicians Pafnuty Chebyshev and Andrey Markov.
+The ontological crisis defined by Deleuze—where the subject is decomposed to a numerical norm or a data-stream — is not a novel consequence of digital technology.
+It can be read as the refinement of a core conflict embedded in 19th-century probability theory.
+This inheritance, which later shaped Wiener's Wiener's cybernetic environment, originates in the intense, fraught relationship between Russian mathematicians Pafnuty Chebyshev and Andrey Markov.

-Chebyshev, a deeply religious royalist, sought a mathematical framework for a world where God could know all events yet permit free will.
-His work on the Law of Large Numbers aimed to demonstrate that randomness still permitted individual deviation, reserving a space for intent.
+Chebyshev, a religious royalist, sought a mathematical framework of a world in which divine omniscience could coexist with human freedom.
+His work on the Law of Large Numbers aimed to demonstrate that randomness could be bounded without erasing deviation.
+In Chebyshev's formulation, probability preserved space for intent.
+It was a civic instrument, a way to reason responsibly under uncertainty without collapsing ignorance into false precision.

-Markov, his student and an ardent atheist, rigorously sought to shatter this theological bridge.
-Through his development of Markov Chains (a model where the future state depends only on the present, not the past), he provided a powerful counter-argument: the system, regardless of its starting point, is mathematically fated to decay toward a stable, predictable distribution—a norm.
-This statistical inevitability, later formalized in statistical mechanics as quasi-ergodicity, proves that even with initial "free" variation, the long-term behavior of the system is closed, predictable, and devoid of true surprise.

-This conflict—between a probability theory that allows for free, perpetual variance (Chebyshev's ideal) and one that guarantees inevitable collapse to a statistical average (Markov's proof)—is the hidden constitution of the control society.
-Wiener, born into a world where this debate hotly raged, inherited the problem of whether the system, left to its own logical operation, must extinguish individual agency.
+Markov, his student and an ardent atheist, rejected this stance in a bitter and public rupture.
+He denounced what he saw as his mentor’s moralism and methodological restraint, seeking a probability theory stripped of ethical implication, grounded soley in formal process.
+Markov declared that the future depends only on the present state; he asserted that memory is dispensible, history can be collapsed, and responsibility need not propagate forward; This a claim about governance and the nature of the world as much as it was about mathematics.

+This conflict between them — between a probability theory that tolerates enduring variance and one that encourages its systematic reduction through control - illuminates an important strand in the political logic of modern control societies.
+Chebyshev's approach offered no comforting equilibrium and demanded humility in the face of an uncertain world.
+Markov's by contrast, aligned readily with the needs of industrial bureaucracy, emerging economic theory, and large-scale administration, where indiviudal trajectories could be treated as opaque, interchangeable, and fungible.

+Wiener, born into a world where this debate still resonated, inherited its central question: whether a system, left to its own logical operation, must extinguish individual agency in the name of stability.
+The subsequent development of probability theory, through Bayesian methods, Kolmogorov's axiomatization, and Wiener's own early ambivalence, did not resolve the tension so much as supply multiple pathways through it.
+Cybernetics would later provide the machinery by which such questions could be answered in practicer rather than theory.

-Cybernetics becomes the applied triumph of the Markovian worldview; control is the engineering of ergodicity into social life.
-Homeostasis becomes political when the "dividual" is the Markovian subject: a state vector without history.
+Engineering choice determines whether Markovian assumptionas are embraced or resisted.
+When moral friction is absent, cybernetics risks becoming the applied triumph of the Markovian worldview; the deliberate engineering of ergodicity into social life.
+Homeostasis becomes political when the subject is reduced to a state vector without history.

-The control society is simply the social engineering project designed to maximize Markov's inevitability, driving the dividual into that smooth, predictable statistical distribution where "the nail that sticks out must be hammered down."
+Seen in this light, the control society is more than a technological outcome nor a simple consequence of probability theory.
+It's better understood as a contingent social project that draws selectively on probabilistic tools to privilege statistical regularity, administrative legibility, and predictability.
+Within such a system, deviation tends to appear not as information, but as error.

 *Stat probabilitas, cadit voluntas*—probability stands, will falls.

-## Mirowski: Cybernetic Power as the Hidden Architecture of Powerwar Governance
+## Mirowski: Cybernetics and the Political Economy of Control

-Postwar Western societies have witnessed a quiet but profound shift in the grammar of power.
-Classic sovereign command has been supplemented—and increasingly replaced—by forms of regulation that operate through feedback, prediction, and continuous adaptation.
-Norbert Wiener’s early cybernetics framed regulation in technical terms: systems of control, whether mechanical, biological, or social, function by monitoring information flows and adjusting behavior to maintain stability.
-Where older forms of power relied on laws, decrees, or disciplinary institutions, cybernetic power modulates the dynamics of social life, anticipating disruptions and acting preemptively.

-Philip Mirowski's *Machine Dreams: Economics Becomes a Cyborg Science* traces the reconstruction of postwar economic theory through military funding in the crucibles of World War II and the Cold War.
-Institutions like the Cowles Commission and RAND Corporation became laboratories where cybernetic thinking was translated into economic doctrine, transforming the definition of economics from "the allocation of scarce resources to given ends" into a science treating "the economic agent as a processor of information".
+Where Deleuze describes the logic of control, Philip Mirowski documents how that logic became embedded in the postwar political economy. *Machine Dreams: Economics Becomes a Cyborg Science* traces the re-engineering of economic theory under the combined pressures of military funding, Cold War planning, and systems analysis.
+Institutions like the Cowles Commission and RAND Corporation became laboratories where cybernetic thinking was translated into economic doctrine, transforming the definition of markets from arenas of contested value or disovery to adaptive control systems optimized through feedback, prediction, and real-time adjustment.
+Operations research, game theory, and computational modeling replaced political economy with technical administration.

-Mirowski summarizes the deep methodological and philosophical commitment this shift required:
+This transformation was presented as neutral and scientific.
+In practice, it encoded a specific ideology: stability over freedom, optimization over deliberation, regulation over conflict.
+Crisis ceased to be a failure of governance and became a resource.
+Financial shocks, ecological disasters, and social unrest were treated as signals to be absorbed, modeled, and exploited for further system refinement.

+Under these conditions, human behavior is transformed into a networked substrate of data.
+Deviance becomes signal disturbance; conflict, noise; obedience, self-regulation.
+Institutions and markets converge into a single adaptive architecture: predictive policing anticipates crime, finance optimizes continuously, media amplify selected behaviors, and platforms cultivate legible users.
+The ideal subject internalizes the system’s logic automatically—a dividual whose bonds are mediated by metrics.

 > *"The first great principle of cybernetics is that the only relevant model of a calculating machine is another calculating machine; and this means that the only relevant model of man as an economic agent is an information-processing entity with the same constitutive characteristics as a digital computer."*

-This statement, though reductive, is accurate to the premise of cybernetic science: the term "relevant" here refers to the capacity to model the complexity of an overarching system of control at operational scale and speed.
-To meet this requirement, the human subject is epistemologically forced to take on the characteristics of the calculating machine—an interchangeable, informational component.

-Mirowski introduces the concept of "cyborg science"—disciplines that treat humans and machines as fundamentally similar information-processing entities.
-Phenomena we take for granted—ubiquitous surveillance, platform capitalism, algorithmic governance, predictive policing, behavioral nudging, "smart" infrastructure, and the managerial ideology of technology firms—reveal a single underlying logic.
-Cybernetic power frames society as a network of inputs, outputs, and feedback loops: humans become data streams, deviance becomes a signal disturbance, conflict becomes noise.
-Politics becomes systems engineering; economics becomes signal processing; culture becomes behavioral adjustment.

-Gilles Deleuze’s reflections on “societies of control” provide a conceptual vocabulary for understanding this evolution.
-Whereas Foucault’s disciplinary institutions—prisons, schools, factories—enclosed individuals and imposed norms through surveillance and training, control societies operate through modulation, continuous evaluation, and the distributed influence of norms.
-Power is no longer enacted only through direct commands; it circulates invisibly through markets, media, bureaucracies, and technology infrastructures.
-The economic agent, once conceived as a bounded rational actor with stable preferences, becomes a distributed information processor whose behavior is constituted by the feedback systems in which it operates.

-Under these conditions, human behavior is transformed into a networked substrate of data.
-Deviance becomes a signal disturbance; conflict, noise; obedience, self-regulation.
-Institutions and markets are recast as adaptive architectures: predictive policing anticipates criminal activity, finance and supply chains optimize in real time, media amplify selected behaviors, and social platforms cultivate legible user patterns.
-The ideal subject internalizes the system’s logic, adjusting automatically, a “dividual” whose bonds are mediated by metrics.

-Postwar capitalism itself has become cybernetic: optimization-driven, real-time, predictive.
-Crises—ecological, financial, or social—serve as raw material for the expansion of adaptive governance.
-Claims of neutrality and efficiency mask a deeper ideological commitment: stability is privileged over freedom, regulation over conflict.
-Spaces of autonomy, unpredictability, and spontaneous association are systematically reduced; collective life becomes increasingly legible, instrumentally valuable, and subject to feedback.
+Postwar capitalism thus becomes cybernetic: predictive, self-reinforcing, and increasingly indifferent to human meaning.
+Politics is displaced by administration; autonomy by legibility.
+As Mirowski shows, this was not an accident of technology but a deliberate reconfiguration of power.

-*Ubi solitudines, ibi libertas*—where there are solitudes, there is liberty—is the classical aphorism that cybernetic governance seeks to abolish.
+> *Ubi solitudines, ibi libertas*
+> where there are solitudes, there is liberty

 Institutions, markets, and media are re-engineered into a single adaptive architecture: markets track and predict desires; policing becomes algorithmic pre-emption; media amplify feedback loops; psychology and psychotherapy produce self-regulating citizens; and administration replaces politics.
-The ideal subject—*Homo Cyberneticus*—internalizes the system's logic, adjusting automatically, a dividual whose bonds are mediated by metrics. *Ex habitus, forma; ex forma, vinculum*—habits shape form; form generates bonds.
+The ideal subject—*Homo Cyberneticus*—internalizes the system's logic, adjusting automatically, a dividual whose bonds are mediated by metrics.

-Postwar capitalism itself has become cybernetic: optimization-driven, real-time, predictive.
-Crises—ecological, financial, or social—serve as raw material for the expansion of adaptive governance.
-Claims of neutrality and efficiency mask a deeper ideological commitment: stability is privileged over freedom, regulation over conflict.
-Spaces of autonomy, unpredictability, and spontaneous association are systematically reduced; collective life becomes increasingly legible, instrumentally valuable, and subject to feedback.

-Cybernetic governance destroys unpredictability, interiority, spontaneous social bonds, and autonomous collectives; it protects institutional stability, operational efficiency, and the smooth functioning of feedback loops; it renders invisible the spaces where freedom, improvisation, and antagonism might flourish.
-Resistance, if it exists, lives in these invisible margins: in unmonitored gatherings, unlogged interactions, informal communities, and practices deliberately unreadable by the system.

-This synthesis draws on a lineage of thought spanning Wiener’s laboratory pragmatism, Foucault’s historical critique of disciplinary power, and Deleuze’s oracular philosophy of modulation.
-Wiener warned that societies risk becoming organisms designed for stability rather than meaning; Foucault traced the genealogy of institutions that impose norms; Deleuze highlighted the structural shift to control without enclosure.
-Together, they reveal a political landscape in which behavior is absorbed, deviance neutralized, and dissent converted into noise: *ubi conflictus, ibi systema*— conflict becomes signal, dissent becomes feedback-managed noise.

-Yet Mirowski's account also reveals the limits and contradictions of this transformation.
-By his own evidence, mainstream economics remained relatively hostile to cyborg themes through the early 1980s, with different schools—Chicago, Cowles, MIT—adopting wildly divergent approaches.
-What appears in Deleuze's philosophical register as an accomplished fact is, in Mirowski's historical account, an ongoing struggle with uncertain outcomes.
+> *Ex habitus, forma; ex forma, vinculum*
+> habits shape form; form generates bonds.

 ## Interlude: Oligarchical Collectivism—The Purpose of Power

-The conceptual pressures imposed by the cybernetic logic—the extinction of purpose, the dissolution of the individual, and the inevitable decay toward a statistical norm—find dramatic prefiguration in the nightmare world of George Orwell's *Nineteen Eighty-Four*.
+The conceptual pressures imposed by the cybernetic logic—the extinction of purpose, the dissolution of the individual, and the inevitable decay toward a statistical norm—are dramatically prefigured in the nightmare world of George Orwell's *Nineteen Eighty-Four*.

 The subversive handbook the protagonist Winston Smith receives, *The Theory and Practice of Oligarchical Collectivism*, purportedly written by the Party's nemesis, Emmanuel Goldstein, serves as the ultimate critique of power.
 Ultimately revealed as part of a trap orchestrated by loyal Inner Party member O'Brien, the book's text provides the theoretical basis for the totalitarian society of Oceania, outlining the chilling motivation behind the massive effort of surveillance and repression: power is accumulated and retained solely for its own sake.

-The Party's philosophy, Oligarchical Collectivism, is deliberately paradoxical, encapsulated by the slogans "*War is Peace," "Freedom is Slavery,"* and *"Ignorance is Strength."* The term itself is a contradiction: Oligarchy (rule by a few) is merged with Collectivism (emphasis on the group over the individual).
-The regime uses this contradiction, enforced through doublethink, to concentrate all power in the hands of a small elite while demanding total self-sacrifice and loyalty from its members.
+The Party's philosophy, Oligarchical Collectivism, is deliberately paradoxical, encapsulated by the slogans "*War is Peace," "Freedom is Slavery,"* and *"Ignorance is Strength."* The term itself is a contradiction: Oligarchy is the rule by a few, and Collectivism conversely emphasizes the group over the individual.
+The regime uses this contradiction, enforced through *doublethink*, to concentrate all power in the hands of a small elite while demanding total self-sacrifice and loyalty from its members.

 As the text explains, the secure basis of the oligarchy lies in collectivism.
 The Party (the oligarchy) uses the vocabulary of English Socialism ("Ingsoc") to justify the expropriation of all private property, yet this property is transferred to the control of the state and therefore the elite.
 This allows the elite to maintain absolute power and economic inequality while preventing the masses from having any standard of comparison or independent thought.
 Without such standards, they may not even recognize their own oppression.